lechuk47/ghcontrib/README.md

 ```

 # Production Deployment
 A ServerLess approach fits the project requirements and have a lot of flexibility on the system management, deployment and costs.
-The following diagram shows a possible arquitecture based on AWS Api Gateway, AWS Lambda and Redis.
+The following diagram shows a possible architecture based on AWS Api Gateway, AWS Lambda and Redis.
 As the Github API has strong rate limits, the system is designed to do the minimum requests to it

 ![Deployment](docs/Deployment.png)

 Aws Lambda functions are a good fit for the API:
- * Provide high avilability across multiple availability zones with automatic fail-over.
+ * Provide high availability across multiple availability zones with automatic fail-over.
  * They are able to manage up to 1000 concurrent invocations for a single region deployment (Europe).
  * If the system needs more capacity, it can be deployed across multiple regions.
-   * A Multi region deployment has some advantages, such as better user experience and a increased system resiliency.
+   * A Multi region deployment has some advantages, such as better user experience and an increased system resiliency.
 The counterpart is that the deployments and management requires more effort.

-Api Gateway (ApiGw) acts as a frontend for the lambda function, it defines the API Specification and have some useful features such as caching reponses, managing authorization, api versioning and more.
+Api Gateway (ApiGw) acts as a frontend for the lambda function, it defines the API Specification and have some useful features such as caching reponses, rate limiting, managing authorization, api versioning and more.
 The cache at this stage will save a lot of lambda invocations and will provide a better user experience.
+ApiGw rate limiting might be configured as well to ensure github rate limits are not reached.

 A Redis Cache is used to store the data got from github.
 Api gateway will cache the responses for a determined request, but if the succesive requests have different parameters for the same location, the cache will miss.
 When a lambda invocation gets data from github, it stores it in Redis.
 Next requests for the same location will hit the Redis cache instead of getting the data from Github again.
 If Redis is not available the system will work fetching all the requests from the api